freezy/node-pind/README.md

 * Provide an Android app for some features (such as inserting a coin, browsing tables and high scores).
 * Implement reasonable security.
-Passwords are salted and strongly hashed, auto-login uses a random token, SSL connections should be enforced when transferring sensitive data.
+Passwords are salted and strongly hashed, auto-login uses a random token, CSRF protection, SSL connections should be enforced when transferring sensitive data.
+* Be usable on a phone (responsive layout).

 Note that for a single user cab, pind is mainly useful for managing tables, which is a major PITA to do manually.
 Most of the other features however are